-"A facility where students, throughout their undergraduate career in Agronomy can develop technical skills and intellectual competencies through site experiences and field investigations."
+"A facility where students, throughout their undergraduate career in Agronomy, can develop technical skills and intellectual competencies through site experiences and field investigations."

-The “Learning Farm” facility is being developed on approximately 80 acres at the Department of Agronomy North Farm, located within three miles of the departmental building, in Manhattan, KS.
-The “Learning Farm” is a cooperative effort among College of Agriculture teaching faculty to incorporate a series of hands-on experiential learning activities throughout the four-year Agronomy curriculum.
+The Learning Farm facility is being developed on approximately 80 acres at the Department of Agronomy North Farm, located within three miles of the departmental building, in Manhattan, KS.
+The Learning Farm is a cooperative effort among College of Agriculture teaching faculty to incorporate a series of hands-on experiential learning activities throughout the four-year Agronomy curriculum.

-North Farm/Learning Farm Map
+North Learning Farm Map

 General Information: People Research Soils

-10/10/08 The Learning Farm's New Gleaner F3 donated by Monsanto.
+Learning Farm's Gleaner F3 donated by Monsanto

-10/23/07 The Learning Farm tractor and grain drill shortly after finishing drilling wheat.
+Learning Farm's tractor and grain drill

-Experiential Learning Integrated Across the Agronomy Curriculum
+Experiential Learning & Agronomy Curriculum

-Student hands-on learning activities will be coordinated across the entire Agronomy curriculum, and for other courses in the College of Agriculture, with this “Learning Farm” through:
+Student hands-on learning activities at the Learning Farm will be coordinated across the entire Agronomy curriculum and other courses in the College of Agriculture.
+This includes:

-- Undergraduate “Learning Farm” assistantships and summer internships will have students working on research projects and field activities throughout the year with teaching and research faculty,
+- Undergraduate Learning Farm assistantships and summer internships will have students working on research projects and field activities throughout the year with teaching and research faculty

 USDA-Higher Education Challenge Grant

-The development of the “Learning Farm” is funded through a USDA-HEC grant and this project addressed three of the four HEC targeted need areas.
+The development of the Learning Farm is funded through a USDA-HEC grant and this project addressed three of the four HEC targeted need areas.
 These include:

-- Curricula design and materials development through the modification of eleven courses in the Agronomy curriculum and addition of one new course,
+- Curricula design and materials development through the modification of eleven courses in the Agronomy curriculum and addition of one new course

-- A new instruction delivery system which is the “Learning Farm”, and
+- A new instruction delivery system which is the Learning Farm

-- Student experiential learning activities (course work, undergraduate research assistantships, or summer internships) to be held at the Learning Farm.
+- Student experiential learning activities (course work, undergraduate research assistantships, or summer internships) to be held at the Learning Farm

 This website provides Learning Farm information available for current and future students.